-Any traveller who has taken a train in India is bound to have a story.
+Any travellers who have taken train journeys in India are bound to have a story or two.
 One member of team ETG recalls the dusty legs that dangled outside her window, owned by one of the many youths sitting atop the roof as they zipped through the countryside.
 Another describes sitting next to a man who performed a David Bellamy impression for the entire three-hour journey.
 Another still, how she was invited by a teenage girl to sit on her suitcase and listen to music, one earbud each, as they waited for their ride.

 The train network itself is quite fascinating.
 India’s state-owned railways have over 1.4 million employees – at the time of writing, it is the 7th biggest employer in the world.
-At the same time, it is making interesting strides in terms of environmental policy – the Guhawati train station in Assam is now fully solar powered.
+At the same time, it is making interesting strides in terms of environmental policy – in 2018 Guhawati train station in Assam became fully solar-powered.
 As such, a ride on the Indian railways is a fantastic way to get in touch with modern India, revealing its many faces as you trundle and speed.
 Complete the journey with a copy of the fantastic book, Around India in 80 Trains, and you’re onto a fantastic trip.

 We have no doubt at all that you will see something remarkable on your own train rides in India – and the incredible landscapes outside your window will just be the start.
 Here, our India specialists share the best train journeys in India for soaking up the country’s scenery and spirit.
 Come home with your own train adventure to tell…